EQAR/deqar-docs/docs/institution_data.md

 > A local identifier could be provided for the providers .
 Local identifier are for use by your agency only, whereas other identifiers can be used also by others.
 >
-> Other identifier may be provided for higher education institutions in OrgReg and must be provided for higher education institutions which are not in OrgReg and for all alternative providers.
+> Other identifier may be provided for higher education institutions in OrgReg and must be provided for higher education institutions which are not in OrgReg and for all other providers.
 >
 > EQAR runs a background list of other trusted identifiers presented below.